 Employees, except for ministers, need to provide their employer with a W-4 form to enable the employer to know how much income tax to withhold from their pay.
-Ministers may provide a W-4 form if they elect to have federal income tax withheld from their pay.
-In the past, withholding was based on the number of allowances an employee claimed on Form W-4.
+Ministers may provide a W-4 form, if they elect to have federal income tax withheld from their pay.
+To provide maximum accuracy, employees are encouraged to use the Tax Withholding Estimator available at www.irs.gov/W4app.